Judge Rosa Somberly Cover FINAL (1)

 This is a fast paced action story with some very nasty, shadowy villains countered most notably, by the fabulous, 'Indijj' super-hero in the making, Madrigal Phipps.
 The central character, cryptic speculator, Andaman Marko, is too clever for his own good.
 A big fish in town but he's no shark.
 He has however attracted the attention of the powerful and terrifying and has become very dangerous company to keep.
 And, with the Ville now reshaped by rising seas: Pallarenda an Island and Magnetic no longer protected from the great ocean swells since the Reef fell to bits, it's not a pretty picture but compelling indeed for any local brave enough to imagine what could well be our future.

-George Hirst, filmmaker
+George Hirst, Cranky Curlew Productions

 It’s a century in the future and climate impacts are deadly.
 Big government keeps order in a world awash in climate refugees using a terrifying mix of eugenics, political engineering and an AI-managed watchful eye.
 How long can the enforced stability last?